lhddragon/kabbagetest/README.md

 ##Unit Test

-I have put the unit test code for prequalify.controller.js, it can be run using
+I have put the unit test code for prequalify.controller.js under /client/components/prequalifyPanel/prequalifyPanel.controller.spec.js, it can be run using

 ```
 gulp test